Alpha-fetoprotein (AFP) Tumor Marker

-- When it is suspected that someone has liver cancer or certain cancers of the testicles or ovaries; cancer may be suspected when, for example, lumps are felt in the abdominal area during a physical exam or when imaging tests detect possible tumors.
+- When it is suspected that you have liver cancer or certain cancers of the testicles or ovaries; cancer may be suspected when, for example, lumps are felt in the abdominal area during a physical exam or when imaging tests detect possible tumors.

-- When someone who has been diagnosed with and treated for a cancer of the liver, testicles, or ovaries is being monitored for the effectiveness of treatment
+- When you have been diagnosed with and treated for a cancer of the liver, testicles, or ovaries and are being monitored for the effectiveness of treatment

-- When someone is being monitored for cancer recurrence
+- When you are being monitored for cancer recurrence

-- To follow up patients with chronic hepatitis or liver cirrhosis
+- To follow up when you have chronic hepatitis or liver cirrhosis

-An AFP-L3% is sometimes ordered to help evaluate the risk of hepatocellular carcinoma when a person has chronic liver disease or to test the effectiveness of treatment of hepatocellular carcinoma or monitor for its recurrence.
+An AFP-L3% is sometimes ordered to help evaluate the risk of hepatocellular carcinoma when you have chronic liver disease or to test the effectiveness of treatment of hepatocellular carcinoma or monitor for its recurrence.

 What does the test result mean?